LanaKhalifa/deep-learning-flood-modeling/README.md

 1. **From Simulations to Data**
    Transforms HEC-RAS (hydrodynamic simulation software) outputs into patch-based datasets of augmented terrain and water depth patches.
    - **Directory**: `simulations_to_samples/`
-     Includes patch extraction, dataset creation, and dataloader generation scripts.
+     Includes patch extraction, dataset, and dataloader generation scripts.
    - **Before running**:
      Move the large folder `hecras_simulations_results/` (shared via OneDrive) into:
-     `simulations_to_samples/raw_data/hecras_simulations_results/`
+     `simulations_to_samples/raw_data/`
      This is necessary due to GitHub's file size limitations.
-With this structure in place, you can run the full pipeline using `main.py`.
+With this, you can run the full pipeline.

 2. **Training and Validation**
    Trains modified existing deep learning models as well as custom desigend ones to predict water depth at the patch level
    - **Directory**: `multi_architecture_training/`
-     Contains model architectures, training scripts, and evaluation logic.
+     Contains model architectures, training, and evaluation scripts.

 3. **Closure Model**
    scale patch predictions to coherent full-domain predictions.